 The documents need to be presented in original form and with photocopies for some of them.
 Moreover, relevant ones should not be older than a certain prescribed time (one month in some cases).
 The list presented above states the ones that are generally required for obtaining a Schengen visa for Greece.

 If you are interested in Greece immigration, the Schengen visa will not serve this purpose.
 Understanding the requirements for obtaining a work permit or a residence permit based on the long-term stay purpose is relevant in this case.
+We can also help those interested in a different type of permit, the one for investment purposes, as well as the option available to some foreign nationals for Greece citizenship by investment.

 Additional information about Schengen visas for Greece